meltano/meltano/docs/src/_guide/debugging-custom-extractor.md

 ---
-title: Debugging a Custom Extractor
+title: Debug a Custom Extractor
 description: Learn how to debug a custom data extractor.
 layout: doc
 ---